Jet-environment interaction after delayed collapse in binary neutron star mergers: Results

-While a direct one-to-one comparison is not possible, we note that simulations in \cite{Ruiz2021,Bamber2025} employ a uniform atmospheric floor density of order $\sim\!10^5$\,g/cm$^3$, which is orders of magnitude larger than in the present work (here, with $\rho_\mathrm{atm}\!\propto\!r^{-6}$, the floor is already $\sim\!10^5$ times lower at 500\,km radius).\footnote{Notice also that, in \cite{Ruiz2021,Bamber2025}, velocity remains unchanged when density is reset to the floor value (and not set to zero as in \texttt{Spritz}).} This difference could explain how the cases presented here, despite the much longer collapse time and much lower resolution and magnetic energy, can reach velocities almost as high as the most promising model in \cite{Bamber2025}, and higher than any model in \cite{Ruiz2021}.

-We further note that rest-mass densities within the incipient jet in cases A and C drop below $\!\rho^*\!=\!6.17\times10^{4}$\,g/cm$^3$, implying that a uniform density floor with $\rho_\mathrm{atm}\!=\!\rho^*$ would have affected the evolution.
+As final remark, we note that rest-mass densities within the incipient jet in cases A, C and D drop below $\!\rho^*\!=\!6.17\times10^{4}$\,g/cm$^3$, implying that a uniform density floor with $\rho_\mathrm{atm}\!=\!\rho^*$ would have affected the evolution.
 Going to larger time and spatial scales, after the jet breaks out of the surrounding environment and starts to accelerate to high Lorentz factors, the limitations of a high atmospheric floor would become prohibitive.
 In order to describe jets that are physically consistent and, at the same time, able to evolve into high-$\Gamma$ outflows compatible with GRBs, it is mandatory that their rest-mass densities remain always above the floor.
-In this work, we have successfully conducted simulations where this condition is strictly maintained at all times.
+Here, we have successfully conducted simulations where this condition is strictly maintained at all times.

-In case B, the maximum radial velocities never reach values beyond $0.3\,c$ (Figure~\ref{fig:vrrho}), despite the factor $\sim\!100$ higher magnetic energy and factor $\sim\!3$ higher $L_{\rm EM}$ compared to cases A and C (Figure \ref{fig:emag}).
-Here, the fastest part of the outflow remains $2-3$ orders of magnitude more dense (Figure~\ref{fig:vrrho}) and thus the very low density floor does not make the difference as for the other cases.
-The final outcome, similar to what found in \cite{Ciolfi2020}, corresponds to a slow and heavy outflow that has no chance to evolve into a GRB-like jet.
-Therefore, employing a much lower and more realistic atmospheric floor further favors (in BNS merger context) a GRB progenitor scenario in which the jet is launched by a BH-disk central engine.